© 2026 South Carolina Public Radio

 Search results for

-• This week Bobbi Conner talks with Dr. Claire MacGeorge about healthy sleep routines to promote a child’s wellbeing and development.
-Dr. MacGeorge is an Assistant Professor of Pediatrics and a pediatrician at MUSC Children’s Health.
+• This week Bobbi Conner talks with Dr. Angela Choi about healthy exercise during pregnancy.
+Dr. Choi is an Associate Professor of Obstetrics & Gynecology and she’s an OB/GYN at MUSC Women’s Health.